bestiejs/platform.js/README.md

 # Platform.js

-A platform detection library that works on nearly all JavaScript platforms.
+A platform detection library that works on nearly all JavaScript platforms<sup><a name="fnref1" href="#fn1">1</a></sup>.

 ## Disclaimer

 Platform.js is for informational purposes only and **not** intended as a substitution for [feature detection/inference](http://www.screenr.com/5Ab) checks.

+## BestieJS

+Platform.js is part of the BestieJS *"Best in Class"* module collection.
+This means we promote solid browser/environment support, ES5 precedents, unit testing, and plenty of documentation.

 ## Documentation